robbieg8s/alfred-workflows/workflows/atlassian/docs/Configuration.md

 In case of problems, the workflow will attempt to provide help.
 For example, it performs some basic validation of the provided email address.
-It also inspects the clipboard after you click **I have copied the Token** to ensure that the token has the known prefix `ATATT` which current Atlassian API Tokens start with.
+It also inspects the clipboard after you click the **Paste Token from Clipboard** button to ensure that the token has the known prefix `ATATT` which current Atlassian API Tokens start with.

 ## Updating a token